 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

 The horses are a mix of Arab and Tarpan cross horses.
 These breeds are mentioned in the ancient chronicles from the time of the King Skerdilajd.
-The horses are up to 14hh tall (145cm) and are easily by both English and Western riders.
+The horses are up to 14hh tall (145cm) and can be easily ridden by both English and Western riders.
 Although small, the horses are very strong and surefooted - they know their way round mountainous paths as this rocky landscape is their natural environment.

 A typical riding day of 6 hours will have a minimum of 2 stops, one of them will be for the picnic lunch delivered by car or in the saddlebags, depending on the riding day.
 The usual distance covered in 6 hours is around 35-40 km.
 The ride combines all paces of riding from walking, climbing steep hills and riding downhill to trotting over old stone routes and cantering in wide valleys.
 The trails are considered to be fast.
 The riders must be prepared for changing landscape and pace - trusting the horse and letting him decide is very important about riding in this area.